Unto Dawn

 Building Autonomy through Skills and Experience

-To restore the health of local communities, R.O.O.T. seeks to develop a network of public and private institutions to provide the education, mentorship, and careers necessary for a thriving regional economy.
+To restore the health of local communities, B.A.S.E. seeks to develop a network of friends, mentors, parents, and students to provide crucial life skills in the same vein as the nearly defunct Eagle Scouts. -